-Each year, the Strafford County Addiction Task Force hosts an Addiction Summit to bring the latest information, evidence-based programs and best-practices related to the prevention, treatment, recovery and reduction of harm from substance use and mental health to our partners in the region.
-The annual Addiction Summit provides an opportunity for those working across different areas of the community to build their knowledge and skills in these topic areas, and highlights the areas that the Task Force will focus on over the coming year.
+Each year, the Strafford County Addiction Task Force hosts the Addiction Summit to bring information about evidence-based programs, best-practices and innovative solutions to challenges in our communities related to the prevention, treatment, recovery and reduction of harm from substance use and mental health.
+This annual conference provides an opportunity for those working across sectors of the community to build their knowledge and skills in these topic areas.

 -